Joe7M/SmallBasicPIGPIO/docs/example_hd44780.md

 For running this example, you need a HD44780 compatible text display.
 Quite common are displays with 1, 2 or 4 lines, with 16 or 20 characters in each line.
 To adjust the contrast of the display a potentiometer with 10kOhms will be used.
 If you have a display with a background LED illumination, then a LED resistor might be neccessary.
 If you don't aim for maximum brightness of the LED, then take a 220 Ohms or even a 1kOhm resistor.
+The display will be used in 4bit mode, therefore the data pins DB0 to DB3 are not used.

 ![Wiring HD44780](./images/HD44780_wiring.png)